nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. CheckUp shows a list of persons
+2. checkUp shows a list of persons
 3. User request to consult a patient
-4. CheckUp creates a past appointment for the User
+4. checkUp creates a past appointment for the User
-5. CheckUp removes the upcoming appointment for the current date for the User
+5. checkUp removes the upcoming appointment for the current date for the User

    Use case ends.